ibm-bluemix-mobile-services/bms-hellotodo-strongloop/README.md

 * Using a MobileFirst Services Boilerplate
 * Manually deploying to Bluemix
 	* Getting setup with Bluemix
-	* Creating an instance of Mobile Client Access service
+	* Creating an instance of App ID service
 	* Cloning and deploying HelloTodo app
 * Using the HelloTodo application and API

 ## Creating this application

 Below video demonstrates how the HelloTodo application was created.
-It might be instrumental in understanding how does StrongLoop, LoopBack and Mobile Client Access work.
+It might be instrumental in understanding how does StrongLoop, LoopBack and App ID work.
 If you're just interested in running the app in Bluemix you may skip this video.

 <a href="https://www.youtube.com/watch?v=fAM0wOfvelY" target="_blank">
 <img src="video-img.png"/>